mikenguyen13/data_analysis/_book/19-quasi-experimental.md

 2. Can also be used in cases where no untreated case with similar on matching dimensions with treated cases
 3. Objective selection of controls.

-a data driven procedure to construct more comparable control groups.
+a data driven procedure to construct more comparable control groups (i.e., black box).

 To do causal inference with control and treatment group using [Matching Methods], you typically have to have similar covariates in the control and the treated groups.
 However, if you don't methods like [Propensity Scores] and DID can perform rather poorly (i.e., large bias).